Tips for Packaging, Branding, and Preparing Your Art

 When you are preparing to sell your art, you need to balance aesthetics and protection.
 You’ll want to make sure your art remains safe, while also making it look attractive to a customer.
-I know that funding is often tight when you start out, so don’t feel pressured to do everything on this list, but keep these ideas in the back of your mind as your art business grows:
+I know that funding is often tight when you start out, so don’t feel pressured to do everything on this list, but keep these ideas in the back of your mind as your art business grows.
+You don’t need to spend a lot of money to make your art look professional.

 Clean up the edges- Either paint the edges a solid color, extend your painting over the edges, or use painter’s tape to block off the edges before painting to keep them clean.